Concerned about finding a clinical placement? We have you covered, find out more about NPHub!

 Building upon previous practicum experiences, the PMHNP student will continue clinical assessment and clinical interviewing of patients utilizing theories and therapy options learned while developing independence in making the best clinical decisions for the patient.
 Age appropriate clinical assessments, treatment recommendations, and conduction of appropriate therapy based treatments promoting education and efforts to reduce negative stigma related to mental health conditions with the goal to promote improved quality of life and daily functioning for the patient and family.
 Pre-requisites: NURS6841, NURS6842

-NURS5010Introduction to MSN and Post-graduate Certificate Programs NURS5100Pharmacotherapeutics NURS5143Advanced Health Assessment and Diagnostic Reasoning NURS5196Psychiatric and Mental Health Advanced Practice Competencies Lab NURS5430Behavioral Therapy Concepts NURS5440Advanced Pathophysiology NURS5662PMHNP Foundations: Roles, Issues and Ethical/Legal Principles NURS5663Psychopharmacology and Psychotherapeutic NURS5664PMHNP: Diagnosis and Management I (Adult & Geriatrics) NURS5665PMHNP: Diagnosis and Management II (Pediatrics) NURS6841PMHNP Practicum: I (180 practice hours) NURS6842PMHNP Practicum: II (180 practice hours) NURS6843PMHNP Practicum: FINAL (180 practice hours) NURS6940Applied Theory and Research for Advanced Nursing Practice
+NURS5010Introduction to MSN and Post-graduate Certificate Programs NURS5100Pharmacotherapeutics NURS5143Advanced Health Assessment and Diagnostic Reasoning NURS5196Psychiatric and Mental Health Advanced Practice Competencies Lab NURS5430Behavioral Therapy Concepts (150 practice hours) NURS5440Advanced Pathophysiology NURS5662PMHNP Foundations: Roles, Issues and Ethical/Legal Principles NURS5663Psychopharmacology and Psychotherapeutic NURS5664PMHNP: Diagnosis and Management I (Adult & Geriatrics) NURS5665PMHNP: Diagnosis and Management II (Pediatrics) NURS6800Roles and Issues for Advanced Practice Nurses NURS6841PMHNP Practicum: I (200 practice hours) NURS6842PMHNP Practicum: II (200 practice hours) NURS6843PMHNP Practicum: FINAL (200 practice hours)

 Course Descriptions